jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Introduction/Instance-Type-Family.md

 Currently, the compute optimized type is composed of compute optimized shared type and compute optimized standard type, in which the latter can satisfy the demand that each vCPU corresponds to one hyper-threading core of an Intel Xeon processor, providing you with high-performance computing resources.
 ### Compute Optimized Shared Type
 <div id="user-content-9"></div>
 Compute optimized shared instances use the unassociated CPU scheduling mode.
 Each vCPU will be allocated to any idle hyper-threading core and vCPUs of different instances can compete for physical CPU resources.
-Compute optimized shared instances have an advantage of high cost performance but do not provide performance SLA guarantee.
+Compute optimized shared instances have an advantage of high cost performance but their performance may undergo influences at different degree due to competition for resources.

 **Characteristic of Specification and Type:**